 The College of Public Health Outstanding Student Awards

-The College of Public Health Alumni Society proudly presents a "Student Choice Award" to the most outstanding student in each of the four programs (MS/PhD, traditional MPH, MPH-Program for Experienced Professionals and MHA) at the spring quarter graduation celebration.
+The College of Public Health Alumni Society proudly presents a "Student Choice Award" to the most outstanding student in each of the four programs (MS/PhD, MPH, MPH-Program for Experienced Professionals, MHA, and BSPH) at the spring semester graduation celebration.

 Alumni Connect is a group of alumni, students and employers who have agreed to help fellow alumni and students with career advice and information as well as serve as a networking outlet.
 View the list of all of our members at the bottom of the page.
 For a list of participating alumni and to become involved yourself, click here.